Kiriakos41/ComboBox.Maui/README.md

 • ShownText: Specifies which property of your model (e.g., Item) to display in the ComboBox.
 For example, if your model is:

 • Setting ShownText="Name" will display the Name property of each Item in the ComboBox.

+• Placeholder: Displays a small, hint text in the ComboBox when no item is selected.
 ```
 **Sample:**